rehierl/node-tree-outliner/3-basic-design/3-6-1-current-section.md

 parent container of any of its subsections.

 **CLARIFICATION**
+The above cases therefore are independent of which types of sectioning nodes are encountered.
+That is, if a section is declared, then that section will be added to the end of the list of sections.
+If one or more sections are closed, then these sections will be removed from the end of that list.

+**CLARIFICATION**
 If multiple sections need to be closed during the same node event, then those sections need to be closed in reverse order.
 That is, if `s6` was opened before `s7`, then `s7` needs to be closed before `s6` can be closed.